NJIT-CS490-SP21/project2-cyp5/README.md

 helped me understand on how to use the state hook, effect hook and the rules of the hooks.

 * I was also having trouble where if a user just leaves the username blank and tries to login then it would go through.
-To solve this problem I
+To solve this problem I created a new state called ` const [error, setError] = useState("")` to  catch if details are actually correct and passed the error message in setError to check if the input box is left empty or not.